hydephp/framework/README.md

 > Note: This repository contains the core code of the Hyde framework.
 If you want to build an application using Hyde, visit the [main Hyde repository](https://github.com/hydephp/hyde) which also serves as a template to get started quickly.

+### Links & Media

+Hyde has already been featured in the [Laravel News Podcast](https://laravel-news.com/podcast/836911) and in the [Symfony Station Communique](https://www.symfonystation.com/Symfony-Station-Communique-13-May-2022).
+You can find several tutorials on [DEV Community](https://dev.to/t/hydephp) and learn much more on the [HydePHP website](https://hydephp.com) and [Official documentation](https://hydephp.com/docs).

 ### Repositories

-- [HydePHP/Framework](https://github.com/hydephp/framework) - The core project containing the brains of Hyde and is not intended to be used as a standalone.
+- [HydePHP/Framework](https://github.com/hydephp/framework) - The core project contains the brains of Hyde and is not intended to be used as a standalone.
 Use together with Hyde/Hyde. <i>Equivalent to Laravel/Framework</i>
 - [HydePHP/Hyde](https://github.com/hydephp/hyde) - The Hyde project repo.
 This is the repository you should start with if you want to build an application using Hyde.
 This repo is what the installer uses. <i>Equivalent to Laravel/Laravel</i>
 - [HydePHP/Hydefront](https://github.com/hydephp/hydefront) - The Hyde frontend assets.
 Extracted from the HydePHP/Framework repo to improve testing and allow for easier deployment using a CDN.